 The comfort zone is an individual’s anxiety-neutral state in which steady performance is delivered using a limited set of behaviours without any sense of risk.
-By cruising along in this manner, the likelihood of high success and progression is low, and that’s why we hear the aforementioned advice delivered so regularly.
+By operating in this manner, the likelihood of significant progression or success is low, and that’s why we hear the aforementioned advice delivered so regularly.

 Here are 4 ways that stepping outside your comfort zone will benefit your career and you as an individual:

 - You’ll inspire others